 H. The following uses do not constitute a home occupation in this chapter: real estate agents, the maintenance and operation of a private school or day-care center; beauty parlor; barber shop; private sanitorium; health institute; clinic or hospital; nursing home; lodging or boarding home; collection, storage and sale of goods; house of worship; or any use constituting a commercial enterprise.

 I. Family day-care homes shall be deemed to be a home occupation in any residential district in which home occupations are a permitted accessory use and shall be subject to the same restrictions applicable to all other home occupations stated herein.

+J. One (1) one (1) sq. ft. wall mounted sign shall be permitted on the 1st floor.

 HOSPITAL